dropwizard/metrics/docs/source/getting-started.rst

         }
     }

-Metrics comes with a pre-built health check: ``DeadlockHealthCheck``, which uses Java's built-in thread deadlock detection to determine if any threads are deadlocked.
+Metrics comes with a pre-built health check: ``ThreadDeadlockHealthCheck``, which uses Java's built-in thread deadlock detection to determine if any threads are deadlocked.

 .. _gs-jmx: